-a.
-The Tools Component shall consist of a dropdown bar consisting of all the collaborative states in the session.

-b.
-The Tools Component shall consist of buttons indicating a variety of tools: free-hand "ink" drawings, polylines drawings, text, circles, squares, and triangles.
+- a.
+The Tools Component shall consist of a dropdown bar consisting of all the collaborative states in the session. - b.
+The Tools Component shall consist of buttons indicating a variety of tools: free-hand drawing, polylines drawings, circles, squares. - c.

-c.
 The Tools Component shall reveal additional attributes for each button allowing for additional modifications on the markup.
-Some attributes include drawing sizes, font size, color, and width of lines.
+Some attributes include drawing sizes, color, and width of lines.